-imports PyTorch.
+set the default computing backend as PyTorch.
 Then, \verb|bm.zeros| refers to \verb|torch.zeros|, returning a PyTorch tensor, and all higher-level modules operate solely on PyTorch, leveraging its tensor computing capabilities.
 To achieve this user-friendly function, we have designed a special backend proxy communicating with each backend.
-When the user calls the tensor computing API to \textbf{BM}, it invokes the corresponding API in the selected backend proxy, translating it to the specific computing backend, as illustrated in Figure \ref{fig:backend}.
+When the user calls the tensor computing API to \texttt{BM}, it invokes the corresponding API in the selected backend proxy, translating it to the specific computing backend, as illustrated in Fig. \ref{fig:backend}.